remerge/go-server/CONTRIBUTING.md

 This target lints the source code using various tools: `go fmt`, `goimports`, the modules consistency check, `go check`, `go vet` and `revive`.

+If any of these 3rd-party checkers hasn't been downloaded, they will be automatically fetched and employed. `go.mk` file contains constants that specify the particular version of each checker to retrieve (see `*_LINTER_VERSION*`).

+Usage of the latest version of a checker could be indicated by setting the corresponding constant in `go.mk` to `latest`.

 ```shell
 make lint
 ```

+⚠️ This target is run automatically as part of `pre-commit` hook on each commit.

 > The target will not change sources.